Also See: Native American Heroes & Leaders

 Pocahontas (1595?- 1617) – A Powhatan Indian Princess, she was for having assisted colonial settlers at Jamestown and allegedly saving the life of the colony’s leader, Captain John Smith.
 See Article HERE.

 Chief Pohibit Quasha, aka: Iron Shirt (18??-1858) – In the 1850’s fearless bands of skilled Comanche warriors were busy raiding white settlements and Mexican ranches of Texas and Oklahoma at will.
 One of the marauding bands was led by Chief Pohibit Quasha, better known as Iron Shirt.
 Described by many to have almost supernatural abilities, the cunning and ruthless warrior was seemingly immune to bullets.
 Several pursuers told stories of how they had shot him numerous times with no effect.
-However, when the governor hired 100 new Texas Rangers in 1858, the the time was near for Iron Shirt.
+However, when the governor hired 100 new Texas Rangers in 1858, the time was near for Iron Shirt.
 In what was called the Antelope Hills Expedition, led by John Salmon “Rip” Ford, a force of some 100 men began to go after the marauding Comanche bands.
 On May 12, Ford’s Rangers, along with Anadarko and Shawnee scouts pursued the Indians into the Antelope Hills in what is now Oklahoma.
 Coming upon a Comanche village in the Canadian River Valley, they soon attacked the village and Iron Shirt was killed by an expert Indian marksman named Jim Pockmark.
 Carrying a .58 caliber Henry buffalo rifle, the Indian scout waited for his chance and shot Iron Shirt when his mount was turned sideways.
-Afterwards, it was found that Chief Iron Shirt didn’t actually have any “Indian Magic” protecting him from the several shots he had received in the past, but rather had been wearing an old piece of iron chest armor from the early Spanish conquistador days.
+Afterward, it was found that Chief Iron Shirt didn’t actually have any “Indian Magic” protecting him from the several shots he had received in the past, but rather had been wearing an old piece of iron chest armor from the early Spanish conquistador days.
 After the battle was over, the Rangers reported four casualties, killed some 76 Comanche, and took 18 prisoners.

 Also See: Native American Heroes & Leaders